 Through our partnership with Surescripts, we are able to provide Medication Management for Adherence as well as e-Prescription, as part of PrognoCIS EHR.
 With this feature, you can receive alerts that allow you to monitor how your patients are taking their prescriptions.
-This provides you with visibility into status of your patients’ medication regimen, and drives communication with your patients about how to properly take those medications.
-For example, if a patient does not pick up their refills for medication, or a medication is required but was not included in the prescription, you will receive an an adherence message.
-With these notifications you can closely monitor your patients’ activity and determine the best course of action for their healthcare.
+This provides you with visibility into the status of your patients’ medication regimen and drives communication with your patients about how to properly take those medications.
+For example, if a patient does not pick up their refills for medication, or a medication is required but was not included in the prescription, you will receive an adherence message.
+With these notifications, you can closely monitor your patients’ activity and determine the best course of action for their healthcare.

 When medications are not being properly taken.
 An adherence message, as indicated by claim activity, occurs when a patient is not taking the medication as frequently as prescribed.
-Surescripts notifies the patient’s Provider by sending across a message through the Surescripts Accelerator.
+Surescripts notifies the patient’s Provider by sending a message through the Surescripts Accelerator.

 EHR Software to Diagnose and Treat Diabetes

 In addition to features like Medication Management for Adherence, PrognoCIS EHR software is customized for all kinds of medical specialties, including Internal Medicine EHR and Endocrinology EHR.
-The software has customizable workflows, templates and content that focuses on diabetes, thyroid disease, androgen excess, and blood sugar levels.
+The software has customizable workflows, templates, and content that focuses on diabetes, thyroid disease, androgen excess, and blood sugar levels.
 PrognoCIS Endocrinology EHR also comes with treatment plans including diabetes management for new and returning patients.

 Using your EHR software and monitoring your patients’ medication adherence helps you deliver better healthcare outcomes across a variety of illnesses and is not limited to treating diabetes.
 The possibilities are vast and medication adherence may provide similar cost benefits in a range of applications.